You’ve run a 10K. You’ve crossed the line, collected your medal and thought: What’s next?

 Whether this will be your first half marathon or your next big challenge, the Sunderland City Runs Half Marathon is the perfect place to do it.

-Early bird entries are open now – book your spot, start your training and join us for an unforgettable race day in the heart of the North East.
+Book your spot, start your training and join us for an unforgettable race day in the heart of the North East.